ipa320/cob_navigation_tests/README.md

 #### High Priority
 - Include ~~video and~~ map topics into bag file
-- In case of an error, display the actual metrics of the test ( distance, duration, rotation )
 - Start / Stop Service for bagrecorder and collision detection

 ##### Mid Priority